benoit-dubreuil/fiber-config-generator/doc/research.md

 bundles.
 Simultaneously, stricter requirements and more specific to the fields of tractography and biomedical microscopy were defined.
-Thenceforth, in order to delegate the white matter phantom generation to an external library, in addition to the preceding general requirements, it is imperative that it is completely accessible and open to modifications, and that it parameterizes and allows its users to control the axon distribution, neural morphology and biological neural network.
+Thenceforth, in order to delegate the white matter phantom generation to an external library, in addition to the preceding general requirements, it is imperative that it is completely accessible and open to modifications, and that it parameterizes and allows its users to control the axon distribution and biological neural network.
 Thus, Simulation Generator is incompatible with the new sine quibus non.

 ### Simulation Generator, voXSim and Fiberfox